fDotGoodman/passwordGenerator/README.md

-# passwordGenerator
+# Password Generator
-A quick password generator made in Java
+This mini-project is a Java-based password generator using the Java Swing GUI library.